delvendahl/GluA4_cerebellum_eLife/MF_GC_network_model/readme.md

 Run simulations:
 * `cd` into biophysical_model folder
-* initialize network by running `initialize_network.py`; prints total number of runs
+* initialize network by running `initialize_network.py`; creates the required file 'params_file.pkl' and prints total number of runs
 * run the simulation as `run_mf_gc_network.py`
 * data will be saved into subfolders named data_r0, data_r5, etc.